zdelacerda/Movie-Finder/Plan.md

 ## Program Plan
+**Goal 1**: Send alert when potentially interesting movie is playing at my favorite cinema

+**Goal 2**: Predict my rating for any given movie

 **UI**: Web or mobile app?

 **Notifcations**: Text or Email?

 ## Functionality
+1. Open
+  * Scrape from IMDb using OMDb API and Beautiful Soup
+2. Read
+  *Feed data into training model*
+3. Write
-**Purpose 1**: Send alert when potentially interesting movie is playing at my favorite cinema
+  *Send notification when interesting movie found*

-**Purpose 2**: Predict my rating for any given movie

 ## TODO